Inevitabby/notes/cs2600/markdown/02 - UNIX History.md

 **Proliferation**: Bell Laboratories licensed UNIX source code to universities free of charge hoping that students would improve UNIX.
 - Bell Laboratories did this because AT&T was prohibited from selling software due to antitrust regulations.
-- Grad students at UC Berkeley made some major improvements like adding good memory management and networking capability.
+- Grad students at U.C.
+Berkeley made some major improvements like adding good memory management and networking capability.
 	* The university marketed its own version of UNIX as BSD (Berkeley Standard Distribution) UNIX to the public.

 **Unix Wars**: AT&T's Bell Laboratories UNIX eventually evolved into System V UNIX.